aggarwalsejal/Newsapp-React/README.md

 <h1> :point_right: Pre-requisite to run React </h1>

 Install Node.js and npm in the local machine.
-Use [this](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) docuementation for info and set up steps.
+Use [this](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) docuementation for info and set up steps.<br>

+I have used the API of the News APP and fetched that data in my local system.
+You can get the API key from this [website](https://newsapi.org/) and additional details which this News App includes.<br>

+This site could not be hosted because of the API restriction on it.
+This could only run on the localhost.<br>

+FYI: If you try to host this webiste, you can get the ERROR :x: message in the Preview Section of the Network Logs stating that:<br>

+     cors:"corsNotAllowed"
+     message:"Requests from the browser are not allowed on the Developed plan, except from localhost"<br>
+     status:"error"

 <h1> :rocket: How to create your first React App</h1>